YikeShen/yikeshen.github.io/_pages/people.md

 - Next position: Bioinformatics Analyst at Emory University Rollins School of Public Health
 - MS thesis: Dimensionality Reduction and Clustering of Epigenome-wide DNA Methylation Profiles in Cancer Subtypes: A Comparative Analysis of PCA, t-SNE, UMAP, and Autoencoder Approaches (manuscript in prepration)
 - Master of Science in Toxicology, Columbia University, New York, NY
-- Bachelor of Science in Applied Mathematics, National Research University Higher School of Economics, Moscow, Russia
-- Master of Science in Mathematical Modelling, National Research University Higher School of Economics, Moscow, Russia